Tony Heyes: short c.v.

 A Post-Doctoral Fellowship, still at Cambridge, was followed by a brief period in industry with the Aluminium Company of Canada .
 Tony returned to University joining the Psychology Department at the University of Nottingham as a Research Fellow in the Blind Mobility Research Unit.
 (Tony had suffered bi-lateral detached retinae while at Cambridge.
 After seven unsuccesful operations in Cambridge an eighth was performed at Moorfields Eye Hospital in London by the renowned Lorimer Fison and the sight of one eye restored).

 During the seventeen years spent at Nottingham, Tony achieved a detailed understanding of the informational needs of the blind pedestrian.
 He was able to embody much of this understanding in a series of novel electronic mobility guidance devices culminating in the invention of the Sonic Pathfinder - the first guidance device for the vision impaired to make use of the techniques of artificial intelligence.
-His inventiveness expressed itself in a number of other ways: hearing aids for the deaf/blind, textured paving slabs, audible and tactile displays for pedestrian crossings, speech synthesised information displays (eg the Talking Bus Stop) and the now ubiquitous Parking Sensor, a spin-off from the Sonic Pathfinder was patented in 1983.
+His inventiveness expressed itself in a number of other ways: stereophonic hearing aids for the deaf/blind, the design of the layout for textured paving slabs at Zebra and Controlled Pedestrian Crossing ( the 'Ts' and the 'Ls' ) , the Tactile Display for Controlled Pedestrian Crossings, speech synthesised information displays (eg the Talking Bus Stop) and the, now ubiquitous, Parking Sensor - a spin-off from the Sonic Pathfinder - patented in 1983.
 During the period spent at Nottingham Tony obtained a second PhD entitled "Auditory information and the mobile blind"; this one in Psychology!

 In 1971 Tony was invited by the American neuoscientist - now regarded as one of the founding fathers of Neuroplasticity - Paul Bach y Rita of the The Smith Kettlewell Eye Research Institute, San Francisco to assist with their Sensory Substitution research program in particular helping to get their Tactile-Vison Substitution System portable for use as a Mobility Aid for blind pedestrians.
 Tony also spent some time as a Visiting Research Fellow at: the University of Western Michigan, Kalamazoo and the British Telecom Research Laboratories , Martlesham.
 And later as a Research Associate at the Centre for Visual Sciences at the Australian National University in Canberra.